JuliaPlots/UnicodePlots.jl/README.md

 ```

 ## Documentation update
-Documentation data is stored in the `uncicodeplots-docs` branch of this repository.
+Documentation data is stored in the `unicodeplots-docs` branch of this repository.

 The following:
 ```bash
 cd doc
 bash gen_imgs.sh
 ```
 will regenerate the images for inclusion in `README.md` with root (prefix) url https://github.com/JuliaPlots/UnicodePlots.jl/raw/unicodeplots-docs.

 ## License